odoo/documentation/content/applications/inventory_and_mrp/manufacturing/quality_control/quality_control_points.rst

 ================================

 To create a new quality control point, go to :menuselection:`Quality Control --> Control Points --> Create`.
-Then, fill in the primary control point form fields, as follows:
+Then, fill in the following form fields, accordingly:

 - :guilabel:`Title`: give the quality control point a simple, but informative title so production floor and quality check teams can understand it easily